Reopening & Remote Learning

 For Health and Safety Guidelines, Division-Specific Information, a Remote Learning Program Overview, and Frequently Asked Questions, click the appropriate link below.

-Students And Teachers On Campus Will Be Grouped In Small Cohorts
+Students and Teachers on Campus Will Be Grouped in Small Cohorts

-Families Who Prefer Their Student(s) To Continue To Learn Remotely
+Families Who Prefer Their Student(s) to Continue To Learn Remotely

 For families that are not yet ready to have their student(s) return to campus in-person, Westside has a remote learning option.
 Please see our division-specific pages for details on remote learning.
+Please note that the Lower School remote learning option is not accessible for “drop-in” learning to those students who have otherwise committed to returning to campus.